 Welcome or welcome back, as the case may be.
 I trust that you are looking forward to the year ahead.
-This is an exciting time to be a part of the Columbia community, as we implement a host of changes to programs and facilities to enhance student learning, enrich student life, and, above all, support your persistence to graduation and your future success.
-This fall, those of you who are new to the college will experience our redesigned Integrated First-Year Experience program and core curriculum, the foundational pillars of a Columbia education.
-We have also added several new academic majors and minors, and the returning students among you should benefit from a reorganization of course offerings designed to help you get the classes that you need to graduate on time.
-The remodeled Getz Theatre will reopen for classes and theatrical productions - it looks great - and by the time you read these words, you should see the new student center emerging out of the ground at the corner of 8th and Wabash should be open and fully operational.
+This is an exciting time to be a part of the Columbia community, as we implement a series of changes to programs and facilities to enhance student learning, enrich student life, and support your persistence to graduation.
+If you are a new first-year student, you will be part of the first cohort to complete our redesigned core curriculum, the foundational pillar of a Columbia education.
+We have revised our academic majors and minors and reorganized course offerings to help you get the classes that you need to graduate on time.
+Most importantly, by the time the fall semester begins the new student center at the corner of 8th and Wabash should be open and fully operational.
 Having watched its design and programmatic features emerge in their final form over the past few months, I am more convinced than ever that it will become the site for creative collaboration and gathering place for our community that we have needed for so long.

 Best wishes for a successful and fulfilling academic year.

 President and CEO

 New and Returning Students,

 Welcome to our community of creative scholars, and thank you for choosing to pursue your education at Columbia College Chicago.
 My staff and I have designed a variety of co- curricular programs and services for you that will enhance your Columbia experience.